billautbrandon/sonaryx/README.md

 Once the bot is running, use these slash commands in Discord:

+**Subscribe by Name:**
 - `/subscribe NMIXX` - Subscribe to NMIXX's releases
 - `/subscribe "Taylor Swift"` - Subscribe to artists with spaces in name

+**Subscribe by Spotify ID:**
+- `/subscribe-id 28ot3wh4oNmoFOdVajibBl` - Subscribe using Spotify artist ID
+- `/subscribe-id 6qqNVTkY8uBg9cP3Jd8DAH` - Useful for foreign language artist names

+> 💡 **How to find Spotify Artist ID:**
+> 1. Open Spotify and go to the artist's page
+> 2. Click "Share" → "Copy link to artist"
+> 3. The ID is the part after `/artist/` in the URL
+> 4. Example: `https://open.spotify.com/artist/28ot3wh4oNmoFOdVajibBl` → ID is `28ot3wh4oNmoFOdVajibBl`

+**Manage Subscriptions:**
 - `/unsubscribe 28ot3wh4oNmoFOdVajibBl` - Unsubscribe using artist ID
 - `/list` - Show all subscribed artists